Kolpashnikova/Kolpashnikova.github.io/_posts/2023-04-19-cand3-portfolio.markdown

 ## Objectives

-During this program, I was set out to achieve a few milestones:
+During the CAnD3 program, I plan to achieve a few milestones:
  - learn to visualize in R
  - produce policy briefs
  - produce data analysis and visualizations for the Dragon's Den

+## Learning to visualize in R

+lorem ipsum

+## Producing Policy Briefs

+lorem ipsum

+## Dragon's Den

+lorem ipsum